diriano/ploidyNGS/README.md

 Here is a complete example of a pipeline for ploidy analysis using ploidyNGS.
 For this example, we use a simulated diploid yeast chromosome generated using our script simulatePloidyData.py, which results in the plot above, test_data/ploidyNGS_results/DataTestPloidy2.tab.ExplorePloidy.pdf.

-* NOTE: For real data, the user will have only reads from sequencing, not simulated genome sequence.
+* NOTE: For real data, the user will have only reads from sequencing, not from simulated genome sequence.
 * For real data, the BAM used in ploidyNGS should be created from mapping reads to the assembled genome sequence, or to a reference sequence (e.g. a closely related strain).

 a) Generation of the simulated diploid organism sequences.

-We used the Saccharomyces cerevisiae S288c chromosome I sequence (haploid) to generate the diploid one.
+We used the Saccharomyces cerevisiae S288c chromosome I sequence (haploid) to generate the diploid one, as shown here:

 $ python3 simulatePloidyData.py --genome GCA_000146045.2_R64_genomic_chromosomeI.fna --heterozygosity 0.01 --ploidy 2

 Here, simulatePloidyData.py takes the input chromosome (GCA_000146045.2_R64_genomic_chromosomeI.fna) and creates two chromosomes (ploidy 2) with heteromorphic positions very around 100 bases (for the heterozigosity rate set, 0.01).
+In this case, the heteromorphic positions have the expected proportion for a diploid (50% of each allele).

 b) Generation of the simulated reads for the diploid organism.